arbor-sim/arbor/arbor/backends/event_delivery.md

 destinations and event information.

-The back-end event management structure is supplied by the corresponding `backend` class as `backend::multi_event_stream`.
+The back-end event management structure is supplied by the corresponding `backend` class as `backend::event_stream`.
 It presents a limited public interface to the lowered cell, and is passed by reference as a parameter to the mechanism `apply_events` method.